vmware/powershell-module-for-vmware-cloud-foundation/README.md

 * VMware Cloud Foundation 4.0 or later.

-    The module supports versions in accordance with the VMware Product Lifecycle Matrixfrom General Availability to End of General Support.
+    The module supports versions in accordance with the VMware Product Lifecycle Matrix from General Availability to End of General Support.

     * Learn more: [VMware Product Lifecycle Matrix][product-lifecycle-matrix]

 * PowerCLI 12.3.0 or later
 * Windows PowerShell 5.x
 * PowerShell Core 6.x and 7.x

 This version is supported with VMware Cloud Foundation 4.0 and above due to changes in the API authentication process.